Let’s Talk About Aging

-- Create a skin care routine that keeps your skin functioning at its best.
+- Create a skin care routine that helps support your skin’s healthy functioning.
 Use a gentle cleanser, since harsh soaps can irritate and dry out your skin, which will make it look less vibrant.
 Use a Daytime Protection lotion to protect against pollution, dirt, makeup, and climate.
 And find a fantastic eye cream!
 This can keep your under-eyes looking moist and soft while reducing the appearance of wrinkles.
 Seriously, a good eye cream will be your new best friend.

 - Drink lots of water.
 Hydrating can help keep your skin plump, which reduces the appearance of fine lines and wrinkles.
 It’s good for your other organs, as well!

 - Remove your makeup before bed.
-Falling asleep with makeup on can clog your pores and trap pollution inside, creating oxidative damage.
+Falling asleep with makeup on can clog your pores and trap pollution inside, which can harm the skin.
 It will also keep oils and dead skin cells stuck on the outer layer of your skin, which will dull your complexion.

 - Don’t smoke.
 There are so many reasons smoking can make you look older, including the fact that it deprives your skin or oxygen, and it can trigger the destruction of collagen and elastin.
 We get it’s not that simple to quit.
 But if you need more motivation, think of your beautiful mug!
 Click here for some tips to resist the cravings.
 And here for programs that could help.